shor-ty/grayScottModel/readme.md

-# README #
+EADME #

 ## Description of the Gray-Scott-Model

-The solver calculates two simple reaction-diffusion equations that are coupled.
+The solver calculates two reaction-diffusion equations that are coupled.
 The model can be used to investigate into numerical schemes and code validations.
+There is also a convection term included and you can switch between implicit and explicit calculation.

 ### OpenFOAM Versions ###
 * Generated for version
 ** 2.3.x **
 ** 3.0.x **
+** 4.x **

 ### What is this repository for? ###
 * This model calculates two coupled reaction-diffusion equations